makgolanethandy/se-assignment-6-introduction-to-python-makgolanethandy/README.md

    - List and describe the basic data types in Python.
 Write a short script that demonstrates how to create and use variables of different data types.

    - Data types-
-      - Text Type:	str
+      - Text Type:	str- sequence of charecters enclosed in quotation marks
-         - print ("Hello, World!")
+         - "Hello, World!"
-      - Numeric Types:	int, float,
+      - Numeric Types:	int, float, -Numbers
          - x = 20
-      - Sequence Types:	list, tuple
+      - Sequence Types:	list- ordered collection of items.
+Closed in parentheses
          - x = ["apple", "banana", "cherry"]
-      - Boolean Type:	bool
+      - Boolean Type:	bool-represent one of the two values
          - x = True

 5. Control Structures: